 To ensure we meet high professional standards, we will always co-operate fully in an open and honest manner with tax authorities.
 We seek to resolve historic disputes in a timely manner, and will co-operate with tax authorities to mitigate current and future tax risks.
 Where appropriate the Group will respond to consultation documents regarding proposed legislative changes in order to assist in the development of better legislation and to assist HMRC with a fuller understanding of the impact of proposed changes on our business.

-The statements above relate to the year ended 31 December 2019 are intended to satisfy the legal requirements concerning publication of tax strategies, specifically the requirements of paragraph 16(2), Schedule 19 of Finance Act 2016.
+The statements above relate to the year ended 31 December 2022 and are intended to satisfy the legal requirements concerning publication of tax strategies, specifically the requirements of paragraph 16(2), Schedule 19 of Finance Act 2016.